 The Mayo Clinic Emergency Communications Center (ECC) coordinates delivery of the following services:

 - Gold Cross, an Advanced Life Support ground ambulance, from locations in Minnesota and western Wisconsin

 - Mayo One, the emergency medical helicopter based in Rochester, Minnesota, Eau Claire, Wisconsin, and Mankato, Minnesota

 - Mayo MedAir, an air ambulance jet based in Rochester, Minn., that flies worldwide

 - Neonatal and pediatric specialty team transports by air and ground, as determined by a patient's age and condition

-The ECC utilizes a RightCad dispatch computer system.
-Dispatchers activate the field staff via radio and alphanumeric paging and communicate through a vehicle-installed Nomad system.
-The ECC can monitor the location of the units throughout the call process.
+The ECC utilizes a computer-aided dispatch system.
+Dispatchers activate the field staff via radio and alphanumeric paging and communicate through a vehicle-installed mobile data transfer system.
+The ECC can monitor the location of all Mayo Clinic Medical Transport units throughout the call process.

 The ECC also provides other emergency communication services, including:

-- Incoming ambulance and aircraft patient reports: Ambulance and medical aircraft crews radio the ECC with status reports on patients coming to Mayo Clinic Hospital, Saint Marys Campus in Rochester, Minn.
+- Incoming ambulance and aircraft patient reports.
+Ambulance and medical aircraft crews radio the ECC with status reports on patients coming to Mayo Clinic Hospital, Saint Marys and Methodist campuses, in Rochester, Minnesota.
 Communications technicians can quickly link them to an emergency room consultant when necessary.
 ECC also uses these reports to activate emergency department resuscitation, trauma care, cardiac catheterization and stroke care teams.

 - Flight following.
 The communications technicians maintain contact with dispatched emergency medical helicopters to help ensure they meet industry and federal safety standards.